initishbhatt/PopQuiz/Readme.md

 # PopQuiz

-Sample App showcasing Kotlin, RxJava2, Dagger2, MVP
+Sample App showcasing Kotlin, RxJava2, Dagger2, MVP with clean Architecture

 ## The approach(Clean Architecture + MVP)
 The project is split into the following packages: